Student Services

 514 484-4950, ext.
 3231

-Every Monday to Thursday, from 3:05 to 4:05 p.m., all students wishing help with their homework are welcome to seek Homework Assistance, a free service that does not require registration.
+On Tuesdays and Thursdays, from 3:10 to 4:10 p.m., all students wishing help with their homework are welcome to seek Homework Assistance, a free service that does not require registration.
 Each day, teachers of various subjects will be available in the study room to answer students’ questions to the best of their ability.

 Please note that this is not a one-on-one tutoring service, but assistance with specific questions related to homework assignments.
 At the beginning of each week, a list of teachers available that week along with their specialty will be published in the Daily Announcements allowing your child to choose the right time to seek homework help.